GCS: Generalized Cache Coherence For Efficient Synchronization: Design

-Unlike coherence protocols that track the permission for a fixed-size cache line, synchronization must preserve SWMR semantics for arbitrary amounts of shared state.
+Unlike coherence protocols that track the permission for a fixed-size cache line, synchronization must preserve SWMR invariant for arbitrary amounts of shared state.
 The shared state may be fragmented, and may even be empty.
-Fortunately, directory-based cache-coherence protocols provide a convenient way of tracking multiple shared memory locations of arbitrary size --- directly within the directory entries.
-Specifically, in our generalized cache-coherence protocol, instead of tracking a single fixed-size cache line, each directory entry tracks multiple shared memory regions of arbitrary size with a list of $(m_i, s_i)$ pairs, where $m_i$ and $s_i$ are the base address and size in bytes of a shared memory region, respectively.
-For standard cache coherence, this list simply reduces to a single entry of $64$B.
+This requires an extension to cache-coherence protocols to track multiple shared memory locations of arbitrary size.
+Specifically, instead of being a single address with a fixed size, each address tag in \designname is a list of $(m_i, s_i)$ pairs, where $m_i$ and $s_i$ are the base address and size in bytes of a shared memory region, respectively.
+For standard cache coherence, this list simply reduces to a single entry of $64$ B.

 Fig.~\ref{fig:gcs_shmlist_example} shows our spatial generalization for the same example as Fig.~\ref{fig:gcs_wait_queue_example}.
-The directory tracks two shared memory regions: \{$(\code{0x0A}, 8), (\code{0xF0}, 32)$\}.
+The directory and line together track two shared memory regions: \{$(\code{0x0A}, 8), (\code{0xF0}, 32)$\}.
 The protocol execution is identical to the description in \S\ref{ssec:designwaitqueue}, except the invalidation step \circled{5} now requires $N_2$ to remove two memory regions of different sizes from its cache, and in step \circled{8}, the directory sends $N_1$ the data corresponding to both regions along with the acknowledgment.
 Again, we defer a discussion of the tradeoffs stemming from an architecture-specific implementation of the shared memory list to \S\ref{ssec:implmultilocationentry}.